Wednesday, April 27, 2011

 3. Deciphering the Ceasar groups:

-Now that we have the groups from the Vigenere cipher, it’s very easy to decipher each one apart (each one has a 26 possibility, so a key length of 5 gives us a 26^5 case to try).
+Now that we have the groups from the Vigenere cipher, it’s very easy to decipher each one apart (each one needs 26 tries to decrypt, so a key length of 5 gives us a 26^5 cases to try).

-But we can do better with frequency analysis, we need only to locate the Caesar key for each group, so if the text if for example in French or English, we can locate the letter “e” (most frequent one) and deduce the key from this letter.
+But we can do better!
+With frequency analysis, we need only to locate the Caesar key for each group, so if the text is for example in French or English, we can locate the letter “e” (most frequent one) and deduce the key from this letter.

-The following piece of code, analyses the frequencies and tries to find the key (supposing that the text is long enough and that the letters are distributed uniformly)
+The following code, analyses the frequencies and tries to find the key (supposing that the text is long enough and that the letters are distributed uniformly)

 4. Cracking Vigenere :